Education

 2. Balances Nitric Oxide in Recovery

-In research on muscle, tendon, and nerve injuries, BPC-157 seemed to restore NO levels — either raising or lowering them as needed.
-Even when NO production was blocked or overactive, BPC-157 still helped healing.
+In research on muscle, tendon, and nerve injuries, BPC-157 seemed to restore NO levels β either raising or lowering them as needed.
+Even when NO production was blocked or overactive, BPC-157 was reported to modulate NO balance under both inhibited and stimulated conditions, with associated effects on tissue response markers.
 Scientists think this might involve other repair signals like VEGF.

 (Reference: Sikiric et al., 2010; Seiwerth et al., 2018)